 ESMAC is absolutely central in its potential to contribute to world-leading science.
-The DOE Energy Exascale Earth System Model (E3SM) is a world-leading model in its class, both scientifically and computationally and would serve as the foundation of the Center.
-User facilities along the lines of ESMAC are in place elsewhere: Europe, Japan, and, in the United States, at the National Science Foundation's National Center for Atmospheric Research (NCAR).
-However, ESMAC would be unique in that its foci include human interactions with the Earth system and biological interactions with physical and chemical components of the Earth system.
+The DOE E3SM is a world-leading model in its class, both scientifically and computationally, and would serve as the foundation of ESMAC.
+User facilities similar to ESMAC are in place elsewhere: Europe, Japan, and, in the United States, at the National Science Foundation's (NSF) National Center for Atmospheric Research (NCAR).
+However, ESMAC would be unique in that its foci would include human interactions with the Earth system and biological interactions with physical and chemical components of the Earth system.
 E3SM also uniquely places strong application emphasis on the nation's energy sector.
-ESMAC would have as a primary purpose engagement of a community of scientists in DOE national laboratories, where E3SM development is currently centralized, with a larger community of external scientists than are presently so engaged, providing them with Increased analysis and collaborative opportunities for doing so.
+A primary purpose of ESMAC would be to expand engagement with a larger community of scientists beyond the researchers at DOE national laboratories where E3SM development is currently centralized.
+This effort would increase analysis by external research communities and build collaborative opportunities between these groups and E3SM developers at national labs.

-Dedicated computing and analysis at ASCR facilities, which are envisioned to undergo transformative enhancement in response to this charge, should be explored.
+Dedicated computing and analysis at DOE Advanced Scientific Computing Research (ASCR) facilities, which are envisioned to undergo transformative enhancement in response to this charge, should be explored.
 Discussions with ASCR colleagues responding to this charge indicate interest in pursuing this.
 An important element of integrating ASCR and ESMAC facilities would be exploiting new, emergent synergies between computational science, hardware and software design, and Earth system modeling from the earliest stages.
-That is, the

-11 BERAC.
-2017.
-Grand Challenges for Biological and Environmental Research: Progress and Future Vision; A Report from the Biological and Environmental Research Advisory Committee, DOE/SC-0190, BERAC Subcommittee on Grand Research Challenges for Biological and Environmental Research subcommittee envisions not just computational machinery and support staff through the ASCR relationship, but substantial scientific collaboration, all the more essential given the vast range of directions scientific computing may take in the next decade (e.g., diverse hardware and software developments, artificial intelligence/machine learning, and quantum computing).
+That is, the subcommittee envisions not just computational machinery and support staff through the ASCR relationship, but substantial scientific collaboration, all the more essential given the vast range of directions scientific computing may take in the next decade (e.g., diverse hardware and software developments, artificial intelligence and machine learning, and quantum computing).